renovatebot/renovate/docs/usage/self-hosted-configuration.md

 Example URL structure: `rediss://[[username]:[password]]@localhost:6379/0`.

+## redisPrefix

+If this value is set then Renovate will add this string to the name of all Redis cache entries used in Renovate.
+It's only used if `redisUrl` is configured.

 ## repositories

 Elements in the `repositories` array can be an object if you wish to define more settings: